No fault divorce came into effect in England and Wales on 6 April 2022.

 Along with the removal of fault, this is one of the most significant aspects of the divorce reforms.

-Under the old system, a spouse had the option to contest the divorce application if they didn’t agree to the divorce, or if they didn’t accept the reasons provided.
+Under the old system, a spouse could contest the divorce application if they did not agree to the divorce or did not accept the reasons given for it.

-While the option to contest was rarely used (99% of divorce cases were uncontested), it had the potential to make life difficult when one spouse wanted a divorce while the other didn’t.
+While contesting a divorce was rare, with 99% of divorce cases being uncontested, it still had the potential to make life very difficult when one spouse wanted a divorce while the other didn’t.

-In most cases when a spouse contested the divorce application, it would make the divorce take longer and increase solicitor fees.
+In most cases, a contested divorce made the process take longer and increased solicitor fees.

-The case of Tini and Hugh Owens was a high-profile example of this (and was itself a driver behind the push for no fault divorce).
+The case of Tini and Hugh Owens was a high-profile example of this, and it became one of the key drivers behind the push for no fault divorce.

-A statement made by either spouse (or both) is now considered conclusive proof that the marriage has broken down and can’t be contested.
+A statement made by either spouse, or both, is now considered conclusive proof that the marriage has broken down and cannot be challenged.

 How much does no fault divorce cost?

-No fault divorce might be cheaper for some couples.
+No fault divorce may be cheaper for some couples.

-Furthermore, a contested divorce was one of the factors that made a divorce more expensive.
-With the option to contest now gone, it will reduce the cost for those who would otherwise have had a contested divorce.
+Contested divorce was also one of the factors that made divorce more expensive.
+With the option to contest now removed, this may reduce costs for couples who would otherwise have faced that situation.

-However, the new divorce reforms haven’t changed the thing that affects the cost of divorce the most – the financial settlement.
+However, the reforms have not changed the factor that affects the cost of divorce the most, which is the financial settlement.

 Find out more in our guide: How much does a divorce cost?